syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-assembly-application.md

 * [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes)
 * [SkiaSharp.Views.Blazor](https://www.nuget.org/packages/SkiaSharp.Views.Blazor)

+N> On the Syncfusion side, we are using SkiaSharp.Views.Blazor version 2.88.8.
+Please make sure to reference this version as well.

 ## Add the following PropertyGroup and ItemGroup:

+This configuration is required only for .NET 9 projects.
+Please ensure you use this setup for the corresponding version.

 {% tabs %}
 {% highlight c# hl_lines="2 3 7" %}